OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/update-canonical-openstack-juju.rst

    document from Juju.

-2. From the Juju jumphost, enter the run-action command to place all control plane services—Tungsten Fabric Controller, Tungsten Fabric Analytics, & Tungsten Fabric AnalyticsDB—into maintenance mode in preparation for the upgrade.
+2. From the Juju jumphost, enter the run-action command to place all control plane services—OpenSDN Controller, OpenSDN Analytics, & OpenSDN AnalyticsDB—into maintenance mode in preparation for the upgrade.

    ::